 Once, our client (I could tell you the client’s name, but then I’d have to kill you.
 Let’s just say it’s a well-known 3 lettered phone company) had to wait months, sometimes years to get minor problems fixed.
 When they made the switch from standard software to mobile service management software, cell tower downtime decreased substantially.

-So FSMS helped “** & $” put their cell towers online much quicker, decreased the amount of fines being issued by the government, and even eased communication between “** & $” and the local community.
+So FSMS helped “** & $” put their cell towers online much quicker, decreased the number of fines being issued by the government, and even eased communication between “** & $” and the local community.
 Needless to say, I doubt “** & $” will be switching back to the old way of doing things anytime soon.

 IT Management Custom Software